Wandalen/wTesting/doc/visual/README.md

 </details>

 <details><summary><a href="./tutorial/WaitForConditionPuppeteer.md">
-    How to wait for some condition.
+    How to wait for specific condition.
   </a></summary>
-  How to register custom function that checks for some condition on page.
+  How to register condition and wait until it will be fulfilled with a truthy value.
 </details>

 <details><summary><a href="./tutorial/SubmitFormPuppeteer.md">